Bahmni/person-management-app/README.md

 The app should be accessible on: http://localhost:3000/

 ## Tests
-Tests will be written with Jest.
+Tests will be written with Jest and Enzyme.

+Jest is installed by default, but you will need to install Enzyme along with an Adapter corresponding to the version of React you are using.

+Run **`yarn install`**

+To run the tests:
+Run **`yarn test`**